open-ch/pyrene/FAQ.md

 6) Add [snapshot testing](https://jestjs.io/docs/snapshot-testing) for mitigating regression.
 7) All components could have a `className` props for overriding style.
 8) Pyrene bundle should be split up by component.
 Indeed, the users of Pyrene will have the entire Pyrene source in their app's bundle even if they are using just a few of the available Pyrene components.
-9) Do not change a component's internal state from the parent by using React `ref`.
+9) Do not change a component's internal state from the parent by using React `ref`, example [here](https://github.com/open-ch/pyrene/blob/main/pyrene/src/components/DateTimePicker/ReactDatePickerWrapper/ReactDatePickerWrapper.tsx#L128).

 ----
 ----